Admin Sign In

 Resources are cited in a student paper and citations are listed at the end of the paper.

-Ask your instructor which format he/she prefers you to use for citing resources.
+Ask your instructor which format they prefer you to use for citing resources.
 APA (American Psychological Association) and MLA (Modern Language Association) are the most commonly used at UW-La Crosse.

 Recommended Guides